Crime in Pakistan

 cities of Karachi, Lahore, Faisalabad, Rawalpindi, Gujranwala, Peshawar, Multan, Hyderabad, Islamabad and Quetta.
 Among other general crimes, it includes major crimes such as murder, rape, kidnapping, armed robbery, burglary, carjacking and corruption.
 For example, in the city of Lahore, 379 murders, 500 attempted murders, 2,650 abductions and 55 rapes have occurred in 2019.
 A direct relationship has been identified between the crime rate and unemployment rate in Pakistan.
-Elevated unemployment diminishes the attractiveness of legal endeavors, consequently raising the potential gains from illicit pursuits.
+Elevated unemployment diminishes the attractiveness of legal endeavours, consequently raising the potential gains from illicit pursuits.
 As a result, the likelihood of an upsurge in illegal activities rises.
-Crime statistics of Pakistan shows that there is a rapid increase in the number of crime reported over time like other countries of the world, mainly due to high unemployment, rising poverty, increasing inflation and urbanization.
+Crime statistics of Pakistan shows that there is a rapid increase in the number of crime reported over time like other countries of the world, mainly due to high unemployment, rising poverty, increasing inflation and urbanisation.
 Some other non-economic factors are also responsible for it.

 Organised crime

 Organised crime in Pakistan includes fraud, racketeering, drug trafficking, smuggling, money laundering, extortion, ransom, political violence, etc. Terrorist attacks became common during the 2000s, especially in North-West Frontier Province, the Federally Administered Tribal Areas, Balochistan, Karachi and Lahore.
 Vehicle theft is common, particularly in the large cities.